Today, I’m going to share a strategy that got Steven Aitchison 3.6 million Facebook fans and continues to pull in 3,241 fans per DAY.

 “You have to jump on the bandwagon,” Steven said.
 “You have to be on the ball and look out for what Facebook is promoting.
 You have to jump on it.
 People kind of get stuck thinking Facebook is going to stay the same and you can put the same old kind of blog posts up, and they don’t realize Facebook is changing almost every day.”

 Step #8: Always Be Human and Genuine

 Despite millions of followers and Facebook Likes, Aitchison said because of the type of person he is, his head is never in the clouds.

 “I always question myself, I always question what I’m doing and I always ask the question, ‘How can I help more people?’”
 If you ask that one question in every area of your business you’ll quickly feel the disconnection when you don’t ask it, Steven said.

-“The biggest compliment I keep getting is, ‘You’re really genuine, you’re really authentic,’ and I think that just being yourself really comes across.”go to sleep me one of the little strawberry waters in there to
+“The biggest compliment I keep getting is, ‘You’re really genuine, you’re really authentic,’ and I think that just being yourself really comes across.”

 More Growth Means More People to Connect With and Touch

 Steven doesn’t expect that his Facebook page will look the same in a year or two.
 Nor will his blog or business, except that he’ll be connecting with more people and touching more hearts.
 He understands that change is the only constant, and he fully intends to roll with Facebook’s direction.

 He anticipates his page will evolve as livestreaming becomes more of a focus on Facebook, likely requiring him to upgrade the quality of his live shows to more TV-like quality, in effect creating mini TV shows.